schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - Mock external dependencies (API calls, file system)
 - Avoid testing GUI components directly (complex and brittle)
 - Test business logic through service and core layers
+- All major modules have corresponding unit tests in the tests/ directory

 **Rationale**:
 - Business logic is most critical and easiest to test reliably